Berwick to Seaford walk

 Alfriston Village Stores also has everything you would need for a picnic, including a wonderful delicatessen selling pies and flans

-On Option A) the Alternative start only, you can also stop for an early lunch at the Rose Cottage pub (01323 870 377) in Alciston village.
-Only 3km (1.8 miles) into the walk, it is a charming country pub, with outside tables and an interesting menu, and is less busy on hot summer days than the pubs in Alfriston.
-It serves food from 12-2pm daily.
-Also very charming, and with a lovely garden, is the Cricketer's Arms (01323 870 469) in Berwick village, 5.2km (3.2 miles) into the walk, which serves food from 12pm to 9pm daily, except Monday to Fridays October to March when it serves food from 12pm to 2.15pm and from 6.15pm to 9pm.
+On Option a) the Alternative start a possible early lunch stop is the Cricketer's Arms (01323 870 469) in Berwick village, 5.2km (3.2 miles) into the walk, which serves food from 12pm to 9pm daily, except Monday to Fridays October to March when it serves food from 12pm to 2.15pm and from 6.15pm to 9pm.

-Alfriston Village Stores also sells a selection of homemade cakes, and does takeaway tea and coffee.
+Alfriston Village Stores also sells a selection of homemade cakes, and does takeaway hot drinks.

 The Cuckmere Inn in Exceat (01323 892 247) is a busy and efficient chain pub, which serves tea, coffee and food all afternoon and evening.
 It has a large area of outside tables in the summer, and makes an excellent place to finish the walk, or refresh yourself for an evening walk over Seaford Head

 On Option b) Berwick Circular and d) Reverse walk: Seaford to Berwick station, there are two pub options towards the end of the walk.
 The Cricketer's Arms (01323 870 469) just past Berwick church is a pleasant place for a drink or tea or a meal on a summer's evening, with a fine garden to sit out in: see Lunch Places above for details.
-Meanwhile, the newly-revamped Berwick Arms by Berwick station has the great advantage that you can sit in its garden with a drink while waiting for your train and have time to get to the railway platform to London while the level crossing barriers are coming down.
+The Berwick Arms next to Berwick station has also been revamped and is now a comfortable tea stop: it has both a normal pub section, open daily, and a coffee shop, open Monday to Saturday till late.
+In summer you can sit in its garden and wait for the level crossing barriers to come down before dashing across to your train.

 On c) Ending at Birling Gap or East Dean, the National Trust tea room at Birling Gap is situated right by the sea, if you can get there before it closes at around 5pm.
 East Dean has the atmospheric Tiger Inn with outside tables on its village green.
 Next door to the Tiger Inn, and seemingly run by it, is the Hiker’s Rest tea room which is open till 4.30pm in winter, 5pm in summer, but closed in early January.